buildpacks/spec/buildpack.md

 name = "<dependency name>"
 ```

-For each unmet entry in the Buildpack Plan, the buildpack:
+For each unmet entry in the Buildpack Plan, the component buildpack:
 - SHOULD add an entry to `unmet`.

 For each entry in `unmet`: